-The sequence will continue each quarter, with a progressively challenging level of the class for continuing students (divided by age) and a new introductory-level class for students joining the program.
+The sequence will continue each semester, with a progressively challenging level of the class for continuing students (divided by age) and a new introductory-level class for students joining the program.

 About the Teacher

 Fascinated and deeply inspired by the relationship between music, movement, and dance, violinist and Dalcrozian-in-training Sylvia Schwartz is a passionate chamber musician in both modern and historical performance practices.
 A native of Boston, Massachusetts and recent transplant to Orange County, Sylvia performs currently with Guts Baroque Duo and L’Esprit Baroque, and has performed with the Harvard Baroque Chamber Orchestra, New Bedford Symphony Orchestra, Eudaimonia Baroque chamber orchestra, the folk/baroque band Lizzie and the Flakjackets, and the prog/alt rock band The Mood Swings.
 She is an alumna of: Lyricafest; Dana Maiben’s baroque violin intensive; the Olin Conductorless Orchestra, of which she was Concertmaster; the Boston University Tanglewood Institute; and the Boston Youth Symphony Orchestras.
 As a chamber and orchestral musician she has performed in Boston, Los Angeles, San Francisco, Maine, Ontario, Estonia, Latvia, and Shostakovich Hall in St. Petersburg, Russia.
 She has performed recitals extensively in the Boston area.
 She has also been a member of the Harvard Summer Chorus, Chorus pro Musica, and The Masterworks Chorale.

 Sylvia holds a Master of Music in Violin Performance from the Longy School of Music, where she studied with Laura Bossert and coached extensively with Early Music performance faculty.
 She has completed coursework in Dalcroze Eurhythmics with the faculty of the Dalcroze Summer Institute at Longy, and is currently completing her Dalcroze Certificate with Lisa Parker.
 Sylvia is pleased to join the faculty of Vienna Music Institute this year.
 In Boston, she was a faculty member of the Josiah Quincy Orchestra Program, GS Music Center, Music 101, and the Winchester Community Music School, where she was also Administrative Director of the WCMS Summer Chamber Music Festival.